mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 The `SignInPage` component has versions with different layouts for authentication - one column, two column and others such.
 The APIs of these components are identical.
 This is in progress.

+### 🚧 SignUp

+A dedicated `SignUpPage` component is planned to provide a seamless registration experience for new users.
+This will support multiple authentication providers and allow for custom fields, validation, and branding, similar to the `SignInPage`.
+Stay tuned for updates and check the [Sign-up Page documentation](/toolpad/core/components/sign-up-page/) for the latest information.

 ## 🚧 Other authentication flows

+Additional authentication flows such as password reset, multi-factor authentication (MFA), and account recovery are on the roadmap.
+These features aim to enhance security and user experience.
+Follow the [Toolpad GitHub issues](https://github.com/mui/toolpad/issues) for progress and upcoming releases.

-Besides the `SignInPage` , the team is planning work on several other components that enable new workflows such as [sign up](https://github.com/mui/toolpad/issues/4068) and [password reset](https://github.com/mui/toolpad/issues/4265).
+Besides the `SignInPage` , the team is planning work on several other components that enable new workflows such as [password reset](https://github.com/mui/toolpad/issues/4265).